Morantron/tmux-fingers/README.md

 pane along with letter hints.
 By pressing those letters, the highlighted match will be yanked.
 Less keystrokes == profit!

-Relevant stuff:
+Here is a list of the stuff highlighted by default.

 * File paths
 * git SHAs
 * numbers ( 4+ digits )
-* urls
+* hex numbers
-* ip addresses
+* IP addresses
+* kubernetes resources

 It also works on copy mode, but requires *tmux 2.2* or newer to properly take the scroll position into account.